mcollier/function-app-python-event-hub-managed-identity-sample/README.md

 ### Notes

 - The `deploy-and-publish.sh` script will attempt to assign the `USER_PRINCIPAL_NAME` (in the .env file) to the Storage Blob Data Contributor role.
+- The project does not _yet_ support the Azure Developer CLI (AZD).
+AZD support is a goal for a future update.